Avignon

 Between 1309 and 1377, during the Avignon Papacy, seven successive popes resided in Avignon and in 1348 Pope Clement VI bought the town from Joanna I of Naples.
 Papal control persisted until 1791 when during the French Revolution it became part of France.
 The city is now the capital of the Vaucluse department and one of the few French cities to have preserved its city walls.
+This is why Avignon is also known as 'La Cité des Papes' (The City of the Popes).